kucske/VisibleBuildConfig/README.md

     [[VisibleBuildConfig sharedInstance] setAsRelease];
 #endif
 ```
 * For DEBUG build, enable swiping left from right edge to show the build configration browser.
-You switch configuration in here.
+You can switch configuration in here.
 * For RELEASE build, set it as release to fix the build configuration included Release key valued YES, otherwise use the the first one.

 ## Define your build configurations